-From south to north along the alignment of the Project, the first segment of constructed ditch would be a segment running west-to-east on the landside of the new setback levee from the southern end of the setback levee, adjacent to the Sacramento Weir, to just north of the new pump station.
-The ditch would carry flow and runoff from the new Sacramento Bypass North Levee from the Sacramento Weir area to the pump station, to be drained into the Sacramento Bypass via the new pump station.
+From south to north along the alignment of the Project, the first segment of constructed ditches will be a segment running east-to-west on the landside of the new setback levee from the southern end of the setback levee, adjacent to the Sacramento Weir, to the South Cross Canal (Ditch 20) and a segment running east-to-west from the South Cross Canal to just north of the new pump station (Ditch 25).
+The ditch will carry flow and runoff from the new Sacramento Bypass North Levee from the Sacramento Weir area to the pump station, to be drained into the Sacramento Bypass via the new pump station.
 This ditch will be excavated within existing agricultural lands except for the portion that crosses the South Cross Canal.
 This segment of the ditch is approximately 8,000 linear feet in length with an average width of 40 feet, 3H:1V side slopes, and will have an earthen bank and bottom.
 Upon completion of construction of the ditch segment, the ditch slopes will be hydroseeded with a native seed mix.

-The next segment of constructed ditch is a segment that runs north-to-south on the west side of the new pump station within the alignment of Ditch 13.
+The second segment of constructed ditch is a segment that runs north-to-south on the west side of the new pump station, which will be an extension of Ditch 13, south of Ditch 25 and north of the setback levee.
 This 800 linear foot segment of ditch will be widened and modified to hold and discharge drainage.
-The ditch segment will be modified from 48 feet wide at the top of the bank to approximately 96 feet wide at the top of the bank, and the wide slopes would be lined with approximately 8 inches of 3⁄4-inch riprap.
+The ditch segment will be modified from 48 feet wide at the top of the bank to approximately 96 feet wide at the top of the bank, and the wide slopes will be lined with approximately 8 inches of 3⁄4-inch riprap.
 The lower portion of the channel and bed of the ditch will be lined with TCBM or other concrete or rock material.

-The next segment of constructed ditch is a segment that runs north-to-south on the land side of the new setback levee, between the southern end of the North Cross Canal and the existing drainage ditch, Ditch 10.
-This ditch would be excavated within existing agricultural lands.
-This segment of Ditch 10 is approximately 7,000 linear feet in length with a width varying between 2H:1V and 3H:1V.
+The third segment of constructed ditch (Ditch 24) is a segment that runs north-to-south on the land side of the new setback levee, between the southern end of the North Cross Canal and the existing drainage ditch, Ditch 10.
+This ditch will be excavated within existing agricultural lands.
+This segment of Ditch 24 is approximately 7,000 linear feet in length with a width varying between 2H:1V and 3H:1V.
 Ditch 10 will have an earthen bank and bottom.
 Upon completion of the construction of the ditch segment, the ditch slopes will be hydroseeded with a native seed mix.